vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key2: 14a2792baa

 *** =instructions2
-Get people, sort by birthdate.
+Get the names of people, sorted by birthdate.
 *** =solution2
 ```{sql}
 SELECT name